gbbr/gopherblog/README.md

 | `port`           | 8080 | Port to listen on for HTTP connections |
 | `nocache`        | `false` | Setting this flag will recompile the HTML templates on every request |

-On my machine, for example, I run the blog as:

-`./gopherblog -db=root:root@tcp(localhost:3306)/gopherblog`

-My username and password is cleverly named `root` and `root`

 ### Navigating